DmxLarchey/Kruskal-Veldman/README.md

 But when `k = 0`, then `≤ₖ` is exactly the homeomorphic embedding.

 This proof is the cornerstone of the `Kruskal-*` project series and the most technical/difficult part of this series.
-From this result, one can easily derives various forms of Kruskal's tree theorem, depending on the actual implementation of rose trees using lists, vectors etc. This tasks is devoted to the upcoming project `Kruskal-Theorems`, to be published as a follow-up on short notice.
+From this result, one can easily derives various forms of Higman's and Kruskal's tree theorems, depending on the actual implementation of rose trees using lists, vectors etc. This tasks is devoted to the upcoming project `Kruskal-Theorems`, to be published as a follow-up on short notice.